Usman-Ashfaq/Banking-Core-Engine/README.md

-# Banking-Core-Engine
-A simplified Core Banking System demonstrating essential banking operations with transaction control using SQL TCL commands (COMMIT, ROLLBACK, SAVEPOINT).
-Focuses on customer management, account operations, and transaction integrity for academic evaluation.
+This repository is focused on transaction integrity,account management,account operations using SQL TCL commands.